nickyiliwang0000/h/stuff-you-need-to-know/resources-and-cheat-sheets/helpcue-best-practices.md

 ### HelpCue is closed...
 * Monday to Friday from 1:00pm to 2:00pm for lunch
 * at 5:30pm Monday to Thursdays
-* at 5:00pm on Fridays for show and tell
+* at 4:40pm on Fridays for show and tell
+* during daily breaks
 * Friday mornings from 10:00am to 11:30am

 ## HelpCue etiquette